Moist Esports: Super Smash Bros.

-Moist Esports' first first-ever signing was Super Smash Bros.
+Moist Esports' first-ever signing was Super Smash Bros.
 Ultimate player Kolawole "Kola" Aideyan on August 11, 2021.
 The organization signed a second Super Smash Bros.
 Ultimate player later that month named Aaron "Aaron" Wilhite.
 The team debuted at Beyond the Summit's Smash Ultimate Summit Three event.
 The organization entered the Super Smash Bros.
 Melee esports scene after signing Kurtis "moky" Pratt in September 2021.
+Moist Esports would sign Alexis "Goblin" Stennett on September 15, 2021, as well as Paris Ramirez Garcia, a.k.a "Light" on September 15, 2021.
 By April 2022, the team had signed a total of four players to their Ultimate division.

+On April 6, 2023, Zain signed with Moist Esports, under the Moist Moguls brand.